-- (a) Repealed 4/15/81. - (b) The Goodnews River is closed to the subsistence taking of fish by nets east of a line between ADF&G regulatory markers placed near the mouth of the Ufigag River and an ADF&G regulatory marker placed near the mouth of the Tunulik River 16 hours before, during, and six hours after each open commercial salmon fishing period. - (c) The Kanektok River is closed to the subsistence taking of fish by nets upstream of ADF&G regulatory markers placed near the mouth 16 hours before, during, and six hours after each open commercial salmon fishing period. - (d) The Arolik River is closed to the subsistence taking of fish by nets upstream of ADF&G regulatory markers placed near the mouth 16 hours before, during, and six hours after each open commercial salmon fishing period.
+- (a) Repealed 4/15/81. - (b) The commissioner may, by emergency order, close the Goodnews River to the subsistence taking of fish by nets east of a line between ADF&G regulatory markers placed near the mouth of the Ufigag River and an ADF&G regulatory marker placed near the mouth of the Tunulik River before, during, and after each open commercial salmon fishing period. - (c) The commissioner may, by emergency order, close the Kanektok River to the subsistence taking of fish by nets upstream of ADF&G regulatory markers placed near the mouth before, during, and after each open commercial salmon fishing period. - (d) The commissioner may, by emergency order, close the Arolik River to the subsistence taking of fish by nets upstream of ADF&G regulatory markers placed near the mouth before, during, and after each open commercial salmon fishing period.